AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 option csharp_namespace = "AElf.Contracts.HelloWorld";
 ```

-The first line specifies the syntax that this protobuf file uses, we recommend you always use **proto3** for this.
-Next we see that this contract specifies some imports, let's analyze them briefly:
+The first line specifies the syntax that this protobuf file uses, we recommend you always use **proto3** for your contracts.
+Next you'll notice that this contract specifies some imports, let's analyze them briefly:
 - **aelf/options.proto** : contracts can use AElf specific options, this file contains the definitions.
 One example is the **is_view** options that we will use later.
 - **empty.proto, timestamp.proto and wrappers.proto** : these are all definitions imported from Protobuf's library.
-They are usefull for defining things like an empty return value, time and wrappers around strings...
+They are usefull for defining things like an empty return value, time and wrappers around some common types such as string.

 The last line specifies an option that determines the namespace of the generated code.
-Here the code will be in the ```Aelf.Contracts.HelloWorld``` namespace.
+Here the generated code will be in the ```Aelf.Contracts.HelloWorld``` namespace.

 #### The service definition